-A current study by the Bitkom industry association makes for grim reading: cybercrime currently damages the German economy to the tune of € 223 billion a year.
-The number of cases of extortion and resultant system outages and interruptions to operations has more than quadrupled.
-One in ten companies sees its survival threatened by cyberattacks such as ransomware. q.beyond's cybersecurity concept enables organisations to benefit from permanent all-round protection for all sensitive areas and thus reliably secure their business processes and assets.
+A current study by the Bitkom industry association paints a grim picture: cybercrime now damages the German economy to the tune of € 206 billion a year.
+Half of companies see their survival threatened by cyberattacks such as ransomware attacks.
+According to the 2023 report published by the Federal Office for Information Security (BSI) on the state of IT security in Germany, the number of cyberthreats is higher than ever before and cybercriminals are becoming increasingly professional in their actions. q.beyond's comprehensive cybersecurity concept enables organisations to benefit from permanent all-round protection for all sensitive areas and thus reliably secure their business processes and assets.
 It involves providing consulting and strategic planning services for a highly effective line of technical defence, addressing governance, risk and compliance management, as well as developing (cybersecurity consulting) and implementing (cybersecurity operations) a cybersecurity solution jointly defined with the customer: